-Before the aircraft and pilot can be used for a specific mission, the aircraft must be specifically listed on a valid and current contract for the type of work being performed and a copy of the contract must be onboard the aircraft.
+Before the aircraft and pilot can be used for a specific mission, the aircraft must be listed on a valid and current contract which includes the type of work being performed.
+A copy of the contract must be onboard the aircraft.

-Pilots have very specific and closely monitored duty time and flight time limitations that users must understand and adhere to:
+Pilots have very specific and closely monitored duty time and flight time limitations which users must understand and adhere to:

-- 36 hours cumulative flight hours in any 6 consecutive days.
+- 36 hours cumulative flight time in any 6 consecutive days.

 Incident Management Situation Report (IMSR)

 Incident Response Pocket Guide (IRPG), PMS 461